-SYNOP Quik- SCAT DRIBU SATOB TEMP AMSUA PILOT HIRS AIREP SSM/I PAOB GOES OZONE METEO- SAT 36889 114220 3419 102090 61205 641274 45060 163134 119545 116739 219 35302 11058 39623 4.1.
-Self-sensitivity examples Self-sensitivities for SYNOP surface pressure observations are shown in Figure 1.
+4.1 Self-sensitivity examples Self-sensitivities for SYNOP surface pressure observations are shown in Fig.1.
 Each box indicates the observation influence at the observation location.
-Data points with influence greater than one (yellow) will be investigated in section 4.4.
-Low-influence data points have large background influence (see 3.4 and 3.5), which is the case in data-rich areas such as North America and Europe (observation influence ~ 0.2).
+Data points with influence greater than one will be investigated in section 4.4.
+Low-influence data points have large background influence (see 3.4 and 3.5), which is the case in data-rich areas such as North America and Europe (observation influence \sim 0.2).
 In data-sparse areas individual observations have larger influence: in the Polar regions, where there are only few isolated observations, $S{ii} \sim 1$ and the background has small influence on the analysis.
-In dynamically active areas (Figure1: North Atlantic), several fairly isolated observations have large influence on the analysis.
+In dynamically active areas (Fig.1: North Atlantic), several fairly isolated observations have large influence on the analysis.
 This is due to the evolution of the background-error covariance matrix as propagated by the forecast model in 4D-Var (Thépaut et al. 1993, 1996).
 As a result, the data assimilation scheme can fit these observations more closely.
-Similar features can be seen in Figure2 showing the influence of u-component wind observations for aircraft (AIREP) data between 300 and 200 hPa.
+Similar features can be seen in Fig.2 showing the influence of u-component wind observations for aircraft (AIREP) data between 300 and 200 hPa.
 Isolated flight tracks over Atlantic and Pacific oceans show larger influences than measurements over data-dense areas over America and Europe.
-4.2.
-Trace diagnostic We define the Global Average Influence (GAI) as the globally averaged observation influence.
-It is given by $$GAI = \frac{tr(\mathbf{S})}{p}$$ $$4.1$$ where p is the total number of observations.
-In our experiment we found that GI=0.15.
-Consequently, the average background global influence to the analysis at observation points is equal to 0.85 (see 3.5).
-Another index of interest is the Partial Influence (PAI) for any selected subset of data $$PAI = \frac{\sum{i \in I} S{ii}}{p_I}$$ $$4.2$$ where p_I is the number of data in subset I. The subset I can represent a specific observation type, a specific vertical or horizontal domain, a particular meteorological variable, for example.
-In Figure 3 the PAI for the

-Figure1: Observation Influence of surface pressure SYNOP data valid for 13 February 200312 UTC
+Figure 1 Observation Influence of surface pressure SYNOP data valid for 13 February 200312 UTC